-Analysis of CRISPR edited cells using the Attune™ NxT provides accurate, and rapid quantification of editing efficiency, and is particularly beneficial when multiplexing multiple CRISPR gRNAs.
-Single cell analysis, functional knockout efficacy, quick actionable data, and minimal samples processing time are a few of the benefits of using flow cytometry for analysis of gene editing for flow cytometry.
+Analysis of CRISPR edited cells using Attune Flow Cytometers provides accurate and rapid quantification of editing efficiency, and is particularly beneficial when multiplexing multiple CRISPR gRNAs.
+Single cell analysis, functional knockout efficacy, quick actionable data, and minimal sample processing time are a few of the benefits of using flow cytometry for analysis of gene editing.

-Flow cytometry a high-throughput, rapid, and accurate method for quantify functional protein knockdown in CRISPR-edited cell populations.
+Flow cytometry is a high-throughput, rapid, and accurate method for quantifying functional protein knockdown in CRISPR-edited cell populations.
 Flow cytometry is particularly beneficial when analyzing cell populations edited with multiple gRNAs, as it provides the ability to ascertain single cell protein knockdown efficiency at multiple loci, without the need for clonal isolation.

-The workflow is streamlined, requires minimal reagents and hands-on time and provides rapid and accurate results.
+The workflow is streamlined, requires minimal reagents and hands-on time, and provides rapid and accurate results.

 The data below describes 13-color immunophenotyping analysis of stained human whole blood using a stain/lyse protocol on the Attune NxT Flow Cytometer.
 Lymphocyte, monocyte and granulocyte populations were distinguished with forward scatter (FSC) and side scatter (SSC); and monocyte, T cell, B cell and NK populations were identified using fluorescent antibodies against surface antigens specific for the different immunological populations.

-Resting platelets, are the smallest cellular component of peripheral blood.
+Resting platelets are the smallest cellular component of peripheral blood.
 Upon activation, platelets undergo rapid changes in cell surface receptor expression that lead to altered adhesive properties and changes in morphology that promote the formation of a platelet plug at the site of vascular disruption.
 These properties can make the interrogation of platelets by flow cytometry challenging, especially in the context of light scatter detection.

-Memory antigen specific CD4 T cells are quite rare in the circulating blood, with frequency ranging from 1 in 100 to less than 1 in 100,000 depending on the antigen and normal range variation.
+Memory antigen-specific CD4 T cells are quite rare in the circulating blood, with frequency ranging from 1 in 100 to less than 1 in 100,000 depending on the antigen and normal range variation.
 Flow cytometry is an effective technology to monitor and identify rare cells among a mixed population of different cells types.
 Not only is it capable of rapidly identifying unique cell types, but it can also be used to analyze many other phenotypic features at the single-cell level, making it a valuable tool for understanding the immune system.

-Interest in regulatory T cells has been accelerated by evidence from experimental mouse and human models demonstrating that the immunosuppressive potential of these cells can be utilized in research associated with autoimmunity, infectious agents, and cancer.
+Interest in regulatory T cells (Tregs) has been accelerated by evidence from experimental mouse and human models demonstrating that the immunosuppressive potential of these cells can be utilized in research associated with autoimmunity, infectious agents, and cancer.

-Strong signal separation in the Attune NxT Flow Cytometer shows excellent separation of cell populations into subsets for immunophenotyping.
+Strong signal separation in the Attune Flow Cytometer shows excellent resolution of cell populations into subsets for immunophenotyping.
 This 3-color immunophenotyping analysis of stained mouse splenocytes using the Foxp3 Transcription Factor Staining Buffer Kit shows excellent cell population resolution for mouse regulatory T cells consisting of both surface and intracellular markers.